Back to blog

 Dealing with Non-Reading Students: Practical Strategies for Filipino Teachers

-One of the hardest classroom realities is teaching students who are expected to work with grade-level content even when reading foundations are still weak.
+One of the hardest realities in a classroom is teaching learners who are expected to handle grade-level content while their reading foundations are still weak.

-Teachers know this problem deeply.
-The challenge is how to respond without leaving some learners behind and exhausting everyone in the process.
+Teachers know this problem in their bones.
+The real challenge is responding to it without leaving those learners behind or exhausting the whole class in the process.

 Practical strategies

-Use visuals, oral prompts, short chunks, and guided discussion.
+Use visuals, oral prompts, short chunks, and guided discussion so learners can still engage with real ideas.

-Students often respond better when support is built into the task.
+Students often respond better when support is built directly into the task instead of offered on the side.

-Short decoding, vocabulary, and comprehension routines are more sustainable than making new interventions every week.
+Short, reusable decoding, vocabulary, and comprehension routines are far more sustainable than inventing a new intervention every week.

 Discussion